emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has history and watchlists. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️

-***
-## HollyMovieHD
-### Score: /20
-1. Streams load very fast. ✔️
-1. - Is the content in 1080p, and can it be changed lower?
-1. - How consistently does it find streams, including older content without issues?
-1. - How many sources do they have, and does it auto switch if one fails?
-1. - Does the site have auto-next episodes?
-1. - How is the sites UI / player?
-Is it nice to look at?
-What user-settings does it have?
-How does search work?
-1. - Do they have good subtitle features?
-1. - Does it have movies, shows, anime?
-1. - Does the site have watchlists, continue watching or history?
-1. - Does the site have tools for discovery like recommendations, collections or AI?